mrinalkumarjha/Angular/README.md

-compress it and put it to final folder. cli team do this internally. for example when we use ng build or ng serve cli internally do this. inetrnally it use webpack. so after final build all js are included in index.html and this is done by webpack.
+compress it and put it to final folder. cli team do this internally. for example when we use ng build or ng serve cli internally do this. inetrnally it use webpack. so after final build all js are included in index.html and this is done by webpack. in project one js use another js or image. so what webpack do is to combine all and bundle it into one js. internally angular use webpack to bundle application when we use ng serve or ng build. webpack depending on dependency it create bundle iun chunks. thats why when you use ng serve 4 to 5 chunks in green (main, polyfils, runtime, styles, vendor).

 AFTER BUILD INSIDE DIST THERE ARE SOME IMP FILE GENERATED: these 5 file needed when we go live in angular.